What Does Full Coverage Car Insurance Cover?

 $1,775/yr

-The gap between state minimum liability only and 100/300/100 full coverage is $71 per month.
+The difference between state minimum liability only and 100/300/100 full coverage is $71 per month.
 For most drivers with a car worth more than $10,000, that's worth it.
-For drivers with older low-value vehicles, state minimum liability plus collision and comprehensive at $74 per month is often the right place to start.
+For drivers with older, lower-value vehicles, state minimum liability plus collision and comprehensive at $74 per month is often the right place to start.
 Use our car insurance calculator to get a rate based on your specific vehicle and ZIP code.

-Full coverage protects you on both sides of a crash.
-Liability covers damage you cause to others.
-Collision covers your own car.
-Comprehensive covers theft and weather damage.
-If you're financing a vehicle, full coverage is required.
-If you own it outright, the 10% rule gives you a clear test.
-Most drivers with a car worth more than $10,000 come out ahead carrying full coverage.
+Full coverage pays for damages on both sides of a crash.
+Liability covers damage you cause to others, collision covers your own car after an accident, and comprehensive covers theft and weather damage.
+If you're financing or leasing a vehicle, full coverage is required.
+If you own your car, it's optional but recommended in most cases.
+Drivers with a car worth more than $10,000 should carry full coverage.

 Our Methodology